Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 binary which is loaded by a process called DFX also known as partial reconfiguration.

-Physical partitions require strict HW compatibility with each other for DFX to work properly.
+For DFX to work properly physical partitions require strict HW compatibility with each other.
 Every physical partition has two interface UUIDs: *parent* UUID and *child* UUID.
 For simple single stage platforms, Shell → User forms parent child relationship.
-For complex two stage platforms, Base → Shell → User forms the parent child relationship chain.

 .. note::
    Partition compatibility matching is key design component of Alveo platforms and XRT.
 Partitions have child and parent relationship.
-A loaded partition exposes child partition UUID to advertise its compatibility requirement for child partition.
-When loading a child partition the xmgmt management driver matches parent UUID of the child partition against child UUID exported by the parent.
-Parent and child partition UUIDs are stored in the *xclbin* (for user) or *xsabin* (for base and shell).
-Except for root UUID, VSEC, hardware itself does not know about UUIDs.
+A loaded partition exposes child partition UUID to advertise its compatibility requirement.When loading a child partition the xmgmt management driver matches parent UUID of the child partition against child UUID exported by the parent.
+Parent and child partition UUIDs are stored in the *xclbin* (for user) or *xsabin* (for shell).
+Except for root UUID exported by VSEC, hardware itself does not know about UUIDs.
 UUIDs are stored in xsabin and xclbin.
+The image format has a special node called Partition UUIDs which define the compatibility UUIDs.
+See :ref:`_partition_uuids`.

 The physical partitions and their loading is illustrated below::